Last updated on April 10th, 2021 at 12:52 am

-How to Make a Christmas Elf Recycled Light Bulb
+How to Make a Christmas Elf Ornament from a Light Bulb

 Here’s a free elf painting pattern to transform a burned out light bulb into an intriguing elf decoration for your Christmas tree.